CNB Financial Corporation Anno - GuruFocus.com

 CLEARFIELD, Pa., Nov.
-03, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of CNB Financial Corporation ( CCNE) (the "Corporation") has announced the declaration of a quarterly cash dividend of $0.4453125 per depositary share, resulting from the Corporation’s declaration of a quarterly cash dividend of $17.8125 per share on its Series A Preferred Stock.
-The dividend is payable on December 1, 2022, for holders of record as of November 17, 2022.
+08, 2022 (GLOBE NEWSWIRE) -- The Board of Directors of CNB Financial Corporation ( CCNE) declared a quarterly cash dividend of $0.175 per share of common stock payable on December 15, 2022 to common stock shareholders of record as of December 1, 2022.

 CNB Financial Corporation is a financial holding company with consolidated assets of approximately $5.3 billion.
 CNB Financial Corporation conducts business primarily through its principal subsidiary, CNB Bank.
 CNB Bank is a full-service bank engaging in a full range of banking activities and services, including trust and wealth management services, for individual, business, governmental, and institutional customers.
 CNB Bank operations include a private banking division, three loan production offices, one drive-up office and 46 full-service offices in Pennsylvania, Ohio, New York and Virginia.
 CNB Bank’s divisions include ERIEBANK, based in Erie, Pennsylvania, with offices in Northwest Pennsylvania and Northeast Ohio; FCBank, based in Worthington, Ohio, with offices in Central Ohio; BankOnBuffalo, based in Buffalo, New York, with offices in Western New York; and Ridge View Bank, with loan production offices in the Southwest Virginia region.
 CNB Bank is headquartered in Clearfield, Pennsylvania, with offices in Central and North Central Pennsylvania.
 Additional information about CNB Financial Corporation may be found at www.CNBBank.bank.